o3de/o3de.org/content/docs/welcome-guide/get-started/editor-tour.md

 **O3DE Editor** is your primary workspace.
 From here, you can access all of the tools to design, create, test, and deploy your project.
 If you have used other professional engines or 3D animation packages, you'll find the user experience familiar and adapt to O3DE Editor quickly.

-O3DE Editor can be launched by choosing `o3de.exe` from your O3DE installation's `build\bin\target` directory.
+O3DE Editor can be launched by running `Editor.exe` from your O3DE installation's `/bin/<platform>/<config>` directory.
 You will be greeted by **Project Manager** which will allow you to choose or create a project.
 When you choose a project, O3DE Editor launches, and you're given the option to create a new level or load an existing level.
 Levels aren't just environments.
 Levels are complex assets with many files that represent a section of your project.
-In general, levels are stored in named subdirectories of the project's `Levels` directories.
+In general, levels are stored in named subdirectories of the project's `Levels` directory.

 ## The O3DE Editor default layout

 The default layout of O3DE Editor contains the most commonly used tools in a configuration, similar to other content creation applications.
 The core workflow of O3DE is to create and place entities in a level, so the default layout contains a menu bar, toolbars, panes, and tool tabs focused on entity creation and placement.

 You can customize the layout through drag and drop, and save to a custom layout through the **Layouts** option in the **View** menu of the main menu bar.
 Drag the separator bars between panes to resize the panes.
 Drag the title bar of a pane to tear off the pane.
 The pane can be dropped anywhere in the layout or dropped outside of O3DE Editor as its own window.
-To restore the default layout, in the main menu bar choose **View**, **Layouts**, **Default Layout**.
+To restore the default layout, in the main menu bar choose **View > Layouts > Default Layout**.

 ![[The default O3DE Editor layout.]](/images/welcome-guide/ui-editor-labeled.png)